lucashuet93/apiops-vnet-github/README.md

 - [Terraform](https://www.terraform.io/downloads.html)
 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli)

+This repository comes with a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) and all of the pre-requisites are already installed if you use it.

 ## Deploying the Infrastructure

-Navigate to the [infrastructure](./infrastructure/) folder and update the [terraform.tfvars](./infrastructure/terraform.tfvars) file with an Azure region and unique `prefix`.
+Make a copy of the `.env.example` and call it `.env`; then define an Azure region, unique `prefix` and your Azure Subscription Id.
 Next run the following from a terminal: -

-`make deploy`
+`make infra`

 ## Create GitHub Environments

 Each deployed resource group that includes an APIM service should have a corresponding GitHub Environment.
-Create a service principal with the contributor role for the dev resource group:
+If your logged in Azure user is an Application Administrator in the tenant, the `make infra` step would have created an Enterprise Application and granted Contributor to each of the resource groups.

+This is equivalent of running: -

 `az ad sp create-for-rbac -n "apiopslab" --role Contributor --scopes /subscriptions/{subscription-id}/resourceGroups/{resource-group} --sdk-auth`

-Next, navigate to the Settings blade in the Github repository and create a new environment called `dev` with the following secrets, taking values from the JSON returned from the `az` command and from the terraform outputs.
+After you have deployed the infrastructure, the `.env` will have been amended to include the settings that you need to configure GitHub Actions.
+Navigate to the Settings blade in the Github repository and create a new environment called `dev` with the following secrets, taking values from the environment file.

-- `API_MANAGEMENT_SERVICE_NAME`
 - `AZURE_CLIENT_ID`
 - `AZURE_CLIENT_SECRET`
-- `AZURE_RESOURCE_GROUP_NAME`
 - `AZURE_SUBSCRIPTION_ID`
 - `AZURE_TENANT_ID`

-Repeat for the prod resource group.
+- `API_MANAGEMENT_SERVICE_NAME` (Use `DEV_APIM_NAME`)
+- `AZURE_RESOURCE_GROUP_NAME` (Use `DEV_RESOURCE_GROUP_NAME`)

+Create a new `prod` environment using the same settings but remembering to use the prod values

+- `API_MANAGEMENT_SERVICE_NAME` (Use `PROD_APIM_NAME`)
+- `AZURE_RESOURCE_GROUP_NAME` (Use `PROD_RESOURCE_GROUP_NAME`)

-## Update the dev APIM instance
+## Update the development API Management instance

 Navigate to the [Azure Portal](https://portal.azure.com/) and find the dev APIM instance.
 Update the configuration in some way - add a product, an API, a named value, etc.